btubbs/gofluff/README.md

 ## Purpose

 Gofluff differs from gofmt.
-Gofmt reformats Go source code, whereas golint prints out style mistakes.
+Gofmt reformats Go source code, whereas gofluff prints out style mistakes.

 Gofluff differs from govet.
-Govet is concerned with correctness, whereas golint is concerned with coding style.
+Govet is concerned with correctness, whereas gofluff is concerned with coding style.

 Gofluff differs from golint.
 Golint has a hard-coded set of warnings matching Google's internal style rules.
-Gofluff allows team to define and enforce their own subset of these standards.
+Gofluff allows team to define and enforce their own subset of these rules.

 If you find an established style that is frequently violated, and which you think gofluff could statically check,